RockitBootcamp/Student-Resources/MySQL/02 SQL Basics/README.md

 1. Notice that in SQL, we only use one equal sign to do a comparison operator, which is different from the common `==` you would see in most programming languages.
 1. And lastly, notice that because 'brad' is a string of text, it must be in quotes.

 Also, did you notice that this SQL statement matches no records from our table?
-There are no records where the `id` is bigger than `2` and on that same record the `name` is `brad`.
-It is possible for your SQL statement to produce no results.
+There are rows where `id` is bigger than `2`.
+And there are rows where `name` is `brad`.
+But there are not rows where both of these conditions are met at the same time.
+It is possible for your SQL statement to produce no results as in this case.
 Sometimes that's okay.